nagasudhirpulla/taming_python/blog/skills/user_scerets_with_config_json.md

 <hr/>

-It is not advisable to keep sensitive application data like usernames , passwords, api keys in the source code or hard-code them in our code.
+It is not advisable to keep application configuration or sensitive data like usernames , passwords, api keys, port numbers in the source code or hard-code them in our code.
 The reasons not to do so is
 * You have to change and re-deploy the code once the usernames, passwords change
 * We can accidentally commit our code to open source repositories like GitHub etc., where our sensitive data will be exposed

-One of the easy ways to maintain sensitive data is using `system environment` variables.
+One of the easy ways to maintain sensitive data is using `json file` as configuration .
 The advantages of storing sensitive application data in system environment variables is
 * Data is not hard-coded in the application code.
 Hence no need to change code when usernames, passwords change
 * Environment variables are not present in the application code folder.
 Hence sensitive data will not be pushed to source control like git and sensitive data cannot be taken just by copy pasting the application code folder.